Hart Island: Disease victims' burials

 Hart Island has also been used for burials of disease victims during epidemics and pandemics.
 During the 1980s AIDS epidemic, those who had died from AIDS were the only people to be buried in separate graves.
-The first AIDS victims' bodies were delivered in body bags and buried by inmate workers wearing protective jumpsuits.
-When it was later discovered that the corpses could not spread HIV, the city started burying AIDS victims in the mass graves.
+At first, bodies were delivered in body bags and buried by inmate workers wearing protective jumpsuits.
+When it was later discovered that the corpses could not spread HIV, the city started burying people who had died of AIDS in the mass graves.
 In 2008, the island was selected as a site for mass burials during a particularly extreme flu pandemic, available for up to 20,000 bodies.

-During the COVID-19 pandemic in New York City, Hart Island was designated as the temporary burial site for victims of COVID-19 if deaths overwhelmed the capacity of mortuaries.
+During the COVID-19 pandemic in New York City, Hart Island was designated as the temporary burial site for people who had died from COVID-19 if deaths overwhelmed the capacity of mortuaries.
 At the time, deaths at home within the city had increased significantly, though the corpses were not tested for COVID-19.
 Preparations for mass graves began at the end of March 2020, and private contractors were hired to replace inmate labor for mass grave burials.
 Although several media sources reported in April 2020 that burials had begun, New York City mayor Bill de Blasio clarified that Hart Island was only being used to bury unclaimed corpses, as well as the bodies of those who chose it as a burial place.
 In 2021, the website The City published an analysis that found there was a sharp increase in the number of interments between 2019, when 846 corpses were buried on the island, and 2020, when 2,334 corpses were buried.

 Records

 Many burial records were destroyed by arson in late July 1977.
 Remaining records of burials before 1977 were transferred to the Municipal Archives in Manhattan; while records after that date are still kept in handwritten ledgers, these are now transcribed into a digital database that is partially available online.
-A Freedom of Information Act (FOI) request for 50,000 burial records was granted to the Hart Island Project in 2008.
+A Freedom of Information Act (FOIA) request for 50,000 burial records was granted to the Hart Island Project in 2008.
 A lawsuit, concerning "place of death" information redacted from the Hart Island burial records, was filed against New York City's government in July 2008 and was settled out of court in January 2009.